 (iv) admit in writing its inability to pay its debts generally as they become due.

+12.1(c) Failure by the Defaulting Party to perform any material covenant set forth in this Agreement and such failure is not cured within ten (10) days notice to the Defaulting Party;

+12.1(d) Failure by SELLER to deliver the Purchase Product and Amount to BUYER as required pursuant to this Agreement; or

+12.1(e) SELLER shall have defaulted in making payments on indebtedness to third parties in an amount in excess of $2,500,000 or defaults on indebtedness such that debt in excess of $2,500,000 is accelerated or capable of becoming accelerated; or

+12.1(f) Breach by the Defaulting Party of any representation or warranty set forth in Article 18.

 12.2 A Non-Defaulting Party has the option of terminating this Agreement for an Event of Default caused by the Defaulting Party.

-For Events of Default covered under 12.1(a), the SELLER shall have the right to suspend performance under this Agreement as provided in Article 8.1.
-For an Event of Default under Article 12.1(a) the SELLER has to send written notice to the BUYER.
-After receiving written notice of non-payment the BUYER shall have thirty (30) days to cure the default and make payment with interest as provided in Article 8.1.
-If the BUYER has not made payment within this thirty (30) day period then the SELLER may send written notice of termination so long as this Event of Default is continuing, establishing an Early Termination Date to occur between five (5) and thirty (30) days from the receipt of such written notice.
+For Events of Default covered under 12.1(a), the Non-Defaulting Party shall have the right to suspend performance under this Agreement as provided in Article 8.1.
+For an Event of Default under Article 12.1(a) the Non-Defaulting Party has to send written notice to the BUYER.